Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Results

 To have a hope of learning in this high-dimensional setting beyond just additive improvement, we need the effective dimension of $\Sigma$ to be on the order of $n$ rather than on the order of $d$.
 In the isotropic case, when $d\gg n$, the asymptotic generalization error approaches the risk of simply predicting zero.
 Indeed, under Assumption \ref{assump:additive}.1, if $\lambda_1=o(\frac{d}{n})$, then we have the same result where asymptotically we are indifferent to predicting zero (i.e. the additive improvement shrinks to zero).

-The generalization error is about how well we can predict the output for a fresh draw, $x\sim N(0,\Sigma)$.
+The generalization error refers to how well we can predict the output of a fresh draw, $x\sim N(0,\Sigma)$.
 As such, the prediction risk is mostly dependent on $\Sigma^2$.
-To have a sufficiently small effective rank, there should be an order $n$ collection of eigen-directions of $\Sigma^2$ whose eigenvalues are large and well separated from the tail of $\Sigma^2$.
+To have a sufficiently small effective rank, there should be an order $n$ collection of eigen-directions of $\Sigma^2$ whose eigenvalues are large (relative to the tail) and $\beta$ maintain a non-vanishing projection onto this dominant subspace.
 We note that the tail of $\Sigma$ can still play an out-sized role in determining the distribution of $x$.
-We also need that $\beta$ maintain a non-vanishing projection onto this dominant subspace.